tijilparakh04/multiCommerce/README.md

 - User Accounts: Allow users to save their favorite products and receive personalized recommendations.

-This project aims to simplify online shopping by providing a one-stop solution for product comparison, making it easier for users to find the best deals across multiple e-commerce platforms
+This project aims to simplify online shopping by providing a one-stop solution for product comparison, making it easier for users to find the best deals across multiple e-commerce platforms.